thtliife/react-scripts-by-feature/README.md

 # react-scripts-by-feature

 This package includes scripts and configuration used by [Create React App](https://github.com/facebookincubator/create-react-app).
-The files in this set of scripts are organized in a slightly different manner to the official scripts in [create React App](https://github.com/facebookincubator/create-react-app)
+The files in this set of scripts are organized in a slightly different manner to the official scripts in [create React App](https://github.com/facebookincubator/create-react-app), mainly in a domain style organization method, with domains in subdirectories under `src/parts`.

+*CSS Modules is also enabled in these scripts.*

 Usage:
 ```bash